 Handfasting is a term that Wiccans have adopted to describe a Wiccan wedding ceremony.
 Originally, the term handfasting was used in medieval Scotland and referred to a betrothal.
 A marriage arrangement was usually worked out by the families in advance, and when all the details were ironed out, and two people consented to marry, they shook on it.

-This joining of hands (a simple handshake) was how we got the term ‘handfasting’.
-The actually wedding might take place immediately or sometime in the future, but the couple who were now betrothed were considered handfasted.
+This joining of hands (a simple handshake) was how we got the term ‘handfasting.’
+The actual wedding might take place immediately or sometime in the future, but the couple who were now betrothed were considered handfasted.

-History of handfastings got muddled in the late 18th/early 19th century, but by the 1960s the word was adopted by NeoPagans and the concept took root in the Neo-Pagan community.
+The history of handfastings got muddled in the late 18th/early 19th century, but by the 1960s, the word was adopted by NeoPagans, and the concept took root in the Neo-Pagan community.

 The Romanticized Myths of Handfastings

 As the myth goes, the ancient Celts performed handfastings as a ‘trial marriage’ in which their hands would be tied together with a cord for the ceremony.
-The trial marriage was usually given a time frame of a year and a day, though I’ve heard some references say 3 years and 7 years.
+The trial marriage was usually given a time frame of a year and a day, though I’ve heard some references say three years and seven years.

 Lovely story—but total fiction (sorry to break it to those who believed it).

 The fact is, the handfasting comes out of Christianized Scotland.
 It was not a trial marriage (in fact, if the couple did have sex, the marriage was legally binding and permanent), and there was no binding involved.
 All these ideas came later—speculation interjected into history.